frederic-perez/AmE-dictionary/data/dictionary.md

 __doofer__ _n informal_
 __dookie-wookie__
 __doom and gloom__ _idiom_ :two: A general feeling of pessimism or despondency.
 This expression, sometimes found as _gloom and doom_, was particularly pertinent to fears about a nuclear holocaust during the cold war period of the 1950s and 1960s.
 It became a catchphrase in the 1968 film _Finian’s Rainbow_.
+__doomscrolling__ _n_ (doom-scrolling) The practice of obsessively checking online news for updates, especially on social media feeds, with the expectation that the news will be bad, such that the feeling of dread from this negative expectation fuels a compulsion to continue looking for updates in a self-perpetuating cycle.
 __door-to-door dash__
 __doorbuster__ _n_ :four: (door-buster) A doorbuster is a marketing and sales strategy retailers use to get a high volume of customers into their stores.
 During a doorbuster sale, a particular item or a selection of items is given at a special discount price for a limited period. _Employees went to stores to see if doorbuster deals were available online._
 __doorknob hanger__